kgdacalosciascdo/agis-wireframe/docs/AEMS_WORKFLOW_DESIGN.md

 ### ARMIS

-Until ARMIS is implemented, AEMS may read temporary IAP capacity and skill data behind a service boundary.
+ARMIS is implemented as a standalone resource and allocation module.
+AEMS reads capacity, competency, requirement, assignment, and actual-person-day data through the replaceable `ResourcePlanningGateway`.
+The default provider remains the IAP-backed interim boundary; shadow and authoritative ARMIS modes are available only through the documented reconciliation, independent review, and authority gate.
 Historical AEMS assignment snapshots remain stable.

 ### CMS